 Hello!

-My name is Daniel Shubin, I'm a Russian graphic designer now based somewhere in Eastern Europe.
+My name is Daniel Shubin, I'm a graphic designer and illustrator.
 My main areas of interest are character design, magazine graphics, posters and editorial illustrations.

 I always open for cooperation.